LBJO/AMH/README.md

 ## NOTE
-  * If you want to download this project, please use the LFS
+  * If you want to download this project, please input command "git lfs clone ..." by the terminals